This post contains affiliate links.

 Pavers – Designing your own layout using pavers of different colors, shapes, and sizes is both aesthetically please and inexpensive.
 Better still if you can place your new spa on an existing patio.
-However, pavers are prone to sinking due to the immense weight a hot tub.
+However, pavers are prone to sinking due to the immense weight of a hot tub.
 Ensure that the ground is level and that there’s even support to prevent damaging your spa.

 Synthetic pads – These are interlocking squares of 2-inch plastic that have been specially designed to support the full weight of a hot tub.
 Several benefits of synthetic pads include good drainage, low cost, and portability.
 However, they should only be used temporarily in situations where a permanent fixture isn’t possible.